CDCgov/cfa-ngm-widget/docs/linear_algebra.md

 If the numbers of infections $\vec{x}$ across subpopulations were equal to the dominant eigenvector, then $R_0$ is the dominant eigenvalue.

 This is also about as fast as the dynamics can get, regardless of the starting vector of infections $\vec{x}$.
-For all NGMs (i.e., square, non-negative matrices, whether irreducible or not), the Perron-Frobenius theorem also shows that the dominant eigenvalue is equal to:
+For all square, non-negative, irreducible NGMs, the Collatz-Wielandt formula also shows that the dominant eigenvalue is equal to:

 $$
 \max_{\vec{x}} \min_{i, x_i \neq 0} \frac{[\mathbf{R}\vec{x}]_i}{x_i}